corbinheist/coffee-consumption/README.md

 # coffee-consumption
- A coworker asked me how much coffee I drank.
-Things got out of hand.
+ A coworker asked me how much coffee I drank; things got out of hand.